Michelle Pollack

-I believe women deserve to have their cake…
+I believe you can have your cake...

-Stop settling for success that’s unsatisfying.
+Stop settling for success that feels empty.

 You've worked too hard to settle for a life that looks shiny on the outside but feels hollow on the inside.